iaroslavm/udacity-capstone-spark/README.md

 5. Both logistic regression and decision tree show relatively high probability to predict the churn, f1 score for the regression is 0.7 and f1 score for the decision tree is 0.8.
 6. The acccompanying analytical blog can be found here: https://medium.com/@iaroslav-miller/predicting-churn-among-music-app-users-2a2ee9cd0d8

+List of libraries used:
+1. pyspark
+2. matplotlib
+3. pandas